spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-sccos.md

 #### Memo Base - Product - Set Price Properties transformer

 *Memo Base - Product - Set Price Properties* is the optional transformer that processes price information.

-{% info_block infoBox "Price data" %}

-Keep in mind, however, that since the price value refers to the "hot" product data, it's not a required field in Akeneo, and, therefore, might be empty.
+Since the price value refers to the "hot" product data, it's not a required field in Akeneo, and, therefore, might be empty.

-{% endinfo_block %}

 To configure this transformer, do the following: